Eaglesham

 The 2011 census revealed that the village had 3,114 occupants, down 13 from the 2001 census (3,127).
 Eaglesham is distinctive in being built around the Orry, a triangular park area of common land about 1/3 mi in length, interspersed with trees and divided in the centre by the Eaglesham Burn.
 The ancient seat of the Earls of Eglinton.
 In the 17th century Eaglesham was a small market town.
 Today's village was founded in 1769 by Alexander Montgomerie, 10th Earl of Eglinton.
 It had at one time handloom weaving and a cotton-mill.
 Many of its buildings are category B or C listed buildings, and the planned village area is a conservation area.
 Eaglesham was designated Scotland's first outstanding conservation area in 1960.
-It is likely that there has been a place of worship here since the 5th or 6th centuries.
+It is likely that here has been a place of worship since the 5th or 6th centuries.

 The village is an example of an early Scottish planned village.